Skip to the content

 aformyduval

-Alan has 25 years of IT experience, mostly in the Government and Financial sectors.
-He is currently a cloud dev/ops engineer.
-He contributed to the Oracle Press/McGraw Hill 'Oracle Solaris 11 System Administration' book.
-He holds a Master of Science in Information Systems and is a Certified Information Systems Security Professional.
-Alan is a long-time proponent of Open Source Software, Linux and the UNIX philosophy.
-Alan was a moderator, correspondent, and author for the past several years on Opensource.com.
+Alan has 30 years of IT experience, spanning Corporate, Financial, and Government sectors.
+He is currently a senior cloud engineer for an international organization.
+He holds a Master of Science in Information Systems and is a long-time proponent of Open Source Software, Linux and the UNIX philosophy.
+Alan contributed to the first Solaris 11 System Administration book from McGraw Hill and continued his writing on Opensource.com as an author and correspondent.

 Command Line In Depth Linux